willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+---> joeAccount= 50, joeOtherAccount = 100.
+BECAUSE A COPY IS CREATED

 ### Question 10